Libertarians nominate psychologist grandmother to be presidential candidate

 The Libertarian Party on Saturday picked Jo Jorgensen, a psychologist and grandmother who was the party’s vice presidential nominee in 1996, to be its nominee for president in the 2020 election.

-“I am glad that the voters will finally have a real choice because the non-choice between Trump and Biden is still an option between big government and more big government,” said Ms. Jorgensen.
+“I am glad that the voters will finally have a real choice because the non-choice between Trump and Biden is still an option between big government and more big government,” said Ms. Jorgensen, 63.

+She is the first woman to top the party’s ticket.
+She is also a decade younger than President Trump and 14 years younger than former Vice President Joseph R. Biden, Democrats’ presumptive nominee.

 The Libertarian nominee in 2016, former New Mexico Gov. Gary Johnson, appeared on the ballot in all 50 states in the District of Columbia.
 The party says it aims to repeat that feat this year.